25 Comments

 Expand full comment

-Mar 17Liked by Kenshō studio
+Mar 17Liked by Sabrina Y. Smith

 The question of “home” and belonging is probably one of the few constants of my life.
 It’s an ongoing reflection I haven’t quite untangled yet - and I probably never will, and maybe that’s not even the point?
 I believe it’s become part of my essence, my deep desire for the world and this life.
 I’ve spent the last 1,5 years without a stable home of my own, traveling and visiting family when I wasn’t on the road, searching for my next steps and, above all, a new version of myself I want to inhabit.
 I’ve just recently found that spark again, for the first time in a while, so excited (and with a good dose of fear) to create a home - and a life - somewhere, pondering long-term plans, daydreaming of my daily rituals with local friends, allowing my emotional roots to find nourishment in a place and within a budding relationship.